-I still get starry-eyed when I think of Belgrade.
+I still get starry-eyed when I think of backpacking Belgrade.
 It’s a city that kept drawing me back on my travels and it seems to be the place where a lot of my stories originate.
-It is an absolutely magical city; from the warmth and hospitality of the Serbian people to the awesome travellers — no trip to the Balkans would be complete without spending some time in Belgrade.
+Let me tell you, it is an absolutely magical city; from the warmth and hospitality of the Serbian people to the awesome travellers — no trip to the Balkans would be complete without spending some time in Belgrade.

-Republic Square is the main meeting point of the city and it’s bustling with activity and it is right next to the National Theatre, National Museum (which, as of Feb 2017, closed for refurbishments), and the main pedestrian street of Knez Mihailova – which is lined with many restaurants, shops, and cafes.
+Republic Square is the main meeting point of the city and it’s bustling with activity and it is right next to the National Theatre, National Museum, and the main pedestrian street of Knez Mihailova – which is lined with many restaurants, shops, and cafes.

 Perhaps our favourite place to visit in the city, though, is the Belgrade fortress.
 An ancient structure looming over the confluence of the Danube and Sava rivers, it is like the Central Park of Belgrade and a perfect place to spend a lazy afternoon with a picnic and a few beers.

-Another great way to really immerse yourself into Belgrade culture is to go to a football game.
+Another great way to really get the most out of backpacking Belgrade is to go to a football game.
 The teams Red Star and Partizan have one of the most intense rivalries in the history of the sport (think Real Madrid v FC Barcelona on steroids) and if you get the opportunity to attend a derby, don’t pass it up.
-Match tickets are affordable (positively cheap by western standards) and accessible and it is guaranteed to be entertaining even if you’re not a soccer fan.
-It is worth noting that Serbians are also fanatical about basketball, and most locals I spoke to had a greater knowledge of the NBA than I (as an American) (who does not like basketball) did.
+Match tickets are affordable and accessible and it is guaranteed to be entertaining even if you’re not a soccer fan.

 Belgrade also has a number of restaurants and it can be quite affordable to eat out. “?” (that’s what it’s called!) kafana is considered to be the oldest kafana in the city and serves up some great traditional meals with generous portions.
 If fast food is more your style, Drama Ćevapi is a great stop for some local fare where Tel Aviv Hummus House makes a great falafel and is a rare vegetarian option in this city!

-No trip to Belgrade would be complete without a sampling of its infamous nightlife.
+Of course, no time backpacking Belgrade would be complete without a sampling of its infamous nightlife.
 I would honestly recommend going on a pub crawl because the city has so much to offer in regards to a party that it’s impossible to sum it all into a couple of paragraphs.
-Belgrade is perhaps most famous for its spavlovi, or barges anchored on the banks of the river that have been converted into nightclubs.
-If you are fortunate enough to be there in the summer months, there are dozens to choose from all specialising in a different type of music and they are open until dawn.
+Belgrade is perhaps most famous for its splavlovi, or barges anchored on the banks of the river that have been converted into nightclubs.
+If you are fortunate enough in the summer months, there are dozens to choose from all specialising in a different type of music and they are open until dawn.

 There are so many things to do in Belgrade and I urge you to spend as much time in this city as you can.
 There is a certain magic in the place that can be inescapable.